OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Boot-from-External-Storage.md

 order: 2
 ---

-## Booting from USB Storage {#boot-from-usb-storage}
+## Booting from External Storage {#boot-from-external-storage}

 <!-- // mention that, yes, flash storage on the Omega is limited, so it is possible to have the Omega boot from attached USB storage -->

-The Omega comes with enough flash storage to get started and working on projects, but if you need more it's possible to extend the storage capacity using a USB drive!
+The Omega comes with enough flash storage to get started and working on projects, but if you need more it's possible to extend the storage capacity using a USB drive or MicroSD card!

 This article will explain and outline the procedure for the **pivot-overlay** process.